 - In an offline form that is displayed when the team is offline.
 Here, the main message to the customer should be that you are asking for the email address to inform them when the team is back online.

 - With a direct question during the chat.
 This is quite a natural question in a conversation between a customer and a support agent.
-Usually, the chat transcript is forwarded to the customer’s email for future reference; thus, asking for their address is rather appropriate.
+Usually, the chat transcript is forwarded to the customer’s email for future reference.

 Many live chat tools offer customizable pre-chat and offline forms.
 Check the review of the top live chat software to compare the popular tools available on the market and the email marketing opportunities they offer.